smiling mother and daughter

 Managed a pipeline of 1,400 new affordable apartments slated for development within the next five years

-Dedicated 90% of our commercial space to community-serving non-profits or BIPOC-owned businesses
+Dedicated 90% of our commercial space to community-serving non-profits or locally-owned small businesses

 Image of Module at Sango Court